Busy days and planning your visit to Lyme

 In 2017, we welcomed over half a million visitors to the estate.
-Lyme has become increasingly more popular and this means our busy days are becoming more frequent, particularly at weekends and during school holidays.
+Lyme has become increasingly popular and this means our busy days are becoming more frequent, particularly at weekends and during school holidays.
+Find out how to best plan your visit and details on the free bus service from the local Park and Ride.

 Our car park